samuelselasi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. Write a script that changes the group owner to school for the file hello
 	* The file hello will be in the working directory

+14. Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.